Harry Kane: Tottenham Hotspur

-2004–10: Youth career
+2004–2010: Youth career

-Kane first played for a local club, Ridgeway Rovers, and joined the Arsenal youth academy when he was eight years old.
+Kane first played for a local club, Ridgeway Rovers, in 1999 when he was six, and joined the Arsenal youth academy when he was eight years old.
 He was released after one season for being "a bit chubby" and not "very athletic", according to Liam Brady who was then in charge of Arsenal's academy.
 Manager Arsène Wenger stated in November 2015 that he was disappointed that Arsenal chose to release Kane.
 He also had a trial at Tottenham Hotspur but was not initially successful, and he returned to his old club Ridgeway Rovers.
-In 2004, at the age of eleven, he joined Watford academy for a four to six-week trial, and was then given another chance at Tottenham after he impressed playing for Watford against Tottenham.
+In 2004, at the age of eleven, he joined Watford academy for a four- to six-week trial, and was then given another chance at Tottenham after he impressed playing for Watford against Tottenham.
 He first played at Tottenham as a midfielder – initially in a holding position, then as an attacking midfielder.

 In his early days at Tottenham, Kane did not stand out as a player as he was neither big nor was he particularly quick, but those who worked with him noted his constant desire to improve various aspects of his game.
 A couple of years after joining, he had a large growth spurt that made him taller and physically stronger.
 In the 2008–09 season, he played in the under-16s side that competed in the Copa Chivas tournament in Mexico, and the Bellinzona tournament in Switzerland, scoring three goals.
 In July 2009, on his 16th birthday, he signed a scholarship contract with Tottenham.

 In the 2009–10 season, Kane played 22 times for Tottenham's under-18s, scoring 18 goals.
 Kane appeared on the first-team bench twice during the 2009–10 season.
 Both matches were in home domestic cup victories: one the League Cup fixture against Everton on 27 October 2009 and the other in the FA Cup fourth-round replay against Bolton Wanderers on 24 February 2010.